Snarp/magnus_archives_transcripts/_posts/2017-11-08-0803-making-of-magnus.md

 #### BEN

 Yeah.
 We did the recording today, and we all got to sit down.
-We weren't all huddled in Martin's hallway, surrounded by a duvet that keeps falling over, or underneath a yurt made of, uh... []{#__DdeLink__5321_2701062539 .anchor}(laughing)
+We weren't all huddled in Martin's hallway, surrounded by a duvet that keeps falling over, or underneath a yurt made of, uh...

 #### MARTYN

-(Simultaneous) Duvets.
+_(Simultaneous)_ Duvets.
 A lot of duvets.

 #### MIKE

-(Simultaneous) A yurt made of blankets, yeah. (laughing)
+_(Simultaneous)_ A yurt made of blankets, yeah. _(laughing)_

 #### MARTYN